-SUPPORTED HOUSING people stayed in our supported accommodation We offer people who are homeless, those recovering from substance abuse, leaving care, and autistic adults shared accommodation and tailored, person-centred support, developing their independent living skills so that they can secure their own permanent accommodation over time.
-For some, our supported housing will be the next step on from a stay in our emergency hostels in Bath and Mendip; others will take a different route.
-Our Housing First provision offers stable housing and a tailored support package for people who have been long-term homeless, helping them to get back on their feet; while Trainer Tenancies for young adults at risk of homelessness provides accommodation as a stepping stone to safe, independent living. people successfully moved on from our supported housing towards independent living John had a long history of violence, dating back to his school days, when he arrived at Manvers Street Hostel in 2017.
+We offer people who are homeless, those recovering from substance abuse, leaving care, and Autistic adults shared accommodation and tailored, person-centred support, developing their independent living skills so that they can secure their own permanent accommodation over time.
+For some, our supported housing will be the next step on from a stay in our off-the-streets provision in Bath and Mendip; others will take a different route.
+Our Housing First key worker offers a tailored package of support for long-term homeless people who have been given a stable home, helping them to get back on their feet for good; while Trainer Tenancies for young adults at risk of homelessness provides accommodation as a stepping stone to safe, independent living.

+232 people stayed in our supported accommodation

+people successfully moved on from our supported housing towards independent living

+John had a long history of violence, dating back to his school days, when he arrived at Manvers Street Hostel in 2017.

 Recognising the mountain John had to climb to regain independence and security, the hostel team supported him to explore the possibility that he was Autistic - leading to a formal diagnosis and opening up the opportunity to move into our supported housing for Autistic adults.

 During his stay, our specialist support team worked with John to address his anger management issues, mental health, and personal organisation.
 With our support, John began to understand how Autism was impacting his daily life - and to develop strategies to overcome the challenges he faced.

 Julian House supported John to take on volunteering roles and, over time, to secure permanent employment, where he is now thriving.
 John has developed his independence to the degree that, in 2023, he was proud to move into his own social housing flat - an achievement which seemed impossible when we first met him six years ago.